Data driven targeting is the new normal

 Now, let's work on that list and contact them!

-There's basically two options:
+There's basically three options:

 You contact them through LinkedIn InMails and requests.
 No need to leave Sales Navigator for that.
 It's all built in.